Swimming Fish SomethingsPhishy Swimming Fish

 Posted on

-Previously we went over your options with raising the fry once they become free swimming.
-Now we will go over how to artificially raise the fry.
-Next we will go over raising the fry naturally.
+We went over your options with raising the new fry once they become free swimming in our last post.
+We will now go over how to artificially raise the fry.
+In the next Post we will go over raising the fry naturally.

-There are two keys to raising the fry artificially: Cleanliness is one, changing the water with water that is the same temperature is the other.
+There are two keys to raising the fry artificially: Cleanliness is one of the key things to do and changing the water with water that is the same temperature is the other key.

-Step 1: Using a 1 gallon glass jar, fill it with the tank water the parents (& eggs) are in.
-Put the eggs, and what they were laid on, in the jar (quickly and calmly).
+Step 1: Use a 1 gallon glass jar or beaker, fill it with the tank water the parents (& eggs) tank.
+Then put the eggs, and what they were laid on, into the jar.

-Step 2: Place the jar in a small 5 gallon tank filled with water at 84f (50w heater is required).
-Also put a hydrosponge in the 5 gallon tank and turn it on.
+Step 2: Place the jar in a 5 gallon tank filled with water at 84f (50w heater is required).
+Also put a Sponge Filter in the 5 gallon tank and turn it on.
 This will keep the jar warm and allow the tank to cycle.
-I always have filters in my 5 gals so they are cycled.
+I always have filters in my 5 gallon tank so they are cycled.

-Step 3: Add an airstone to the jar.
-Turn it on medium so that there is a good current in the jar (don’t blast the eggs though).
+Step 3: Add an air stone or bubbler to the jar.
+Turn it on medium so that there is a good current in the jar.

 Step 4: Add three drops of methylene blue.
-Three drops works well and allows you to observe the eggs.
+Three drops will work well and allows you to observe the eggs.

-Step 5: Wait.
-They will begin hatching in two days.
+Step 5: The eggs will begin hatching in two days.

-Step 6: Wait.
-They will start free swimming in three days.
+Step 6: They will become free swimming in three days.

-Step 7: As soon as they become free swimming, give them their first feeding.
+Step 7: within 12 hours of the fry becoming free swimming, give them their first feeding.
 Use artificial plankton and rotifers (a.p.r.) used for feeding marine filter feeders.
-Add only a very small amount.
+Add only a small amount.

-Step 8: 4 hrs later remove the jar from the 5g tank and float a small Rubbermaid tub in the 5g tank.
-Place the airstone in the tub (turn it off first).
+Step 8: Four hours later remove the jar from the 5 gallon tank and float a small plastic tub in the 5 gallon tank.
+Place the airstone in the tub (the airstone should be off).
 Use a baster to move the fry to the little tub.
 Fill the tub with the jar water 75% and 5g tank 25% until the tub is almost full.
 Turn the airstone on to a small trickle, enough to keep the surface of the water in the tub broken.
-Keep the tank with the tub covered to avoid cooling/evaporation/drafting on the tub.
+Keep the tank with the tub covered to avoid cooling or evaporation or drafting on the tub.

 Step 9: Add the same small amount of food.

-Step 10: 4 hrs. later do a fifty percent water change of tub water using the baster.
+Step 10: Four hours later do a 50% water change of tub water using the baster.
 I go from the baster to another small tub before I dump the water in case I suck up some fry (so I don’t dump them out).
 Replace the tub water with the tank water (Hey, notice the tank water is the same temp as the tub water!).
 Feed same small amount.

 Step 11: 4-6 hrs later do a 90% change using the above method.
 (NOTE: eventually the 5g starts to get low.
 NEVER (REPEAT VERY LOUDLY, NEVER EVER) fill the 5g until the tub water has been changed and refilled.
 If you do fill the 5g tank prior to filling the tub, the temp may not be exactly the same and when you fill the tub afterwards you might watch the babies go into shock…they WILL NOT recover!
 (This cost me A LOT of fry to figure this out!).